BradLook/ExactTargetBundle/README.md

-exacttarget-fuelsdk-bundle
+Hautelook/ExactTargetBundle
 ==========================

-Symfony bundle for ExactTarget/FuelSDK-PHP
+A Symfony2 bundle for ExactTarget/FuelSDK-PHP